-There are no new setups for today, as we don’t expect a lot of action ahead of the holiday weekend.
+There are no new setups in the pre-market today, as we intend to avoid new positions ahead of the New Year’s Day holiday.

 Daily Performance Report: